The Expert Blog

 If you have an idea but are unsure where to start developing a business plan and obtaining financing, a small business development center can help.
 My personal experience as a banker leads me to believe that small business development centers are not appreciated for all of the help that they can provide to a new business owner.

-Some small business lenders may require a minimum amount of proven cash flow you to qualify.
+Some small business lenders may require a minimum amount of proven cash flow for you to qualify.
 This might make them a poor choice for entrepreneurs who want to use loan funds to start a brand new venture.
 Also, don't limit yourself to one kind of loan, consider different kinds of funding to ensure you'll have the resources you need to start or grow your business.

 Watch cashflow religiously because it can trip you up